 throwing him to the rats

-Alfred Hitchcock’s 5th movie, the silent film of 1927 Downhill, strangely enough is one of his very best.
+Alfred Hitchcock’s fifth movie, the silent film of 1927 Downhill, strangely enough is one of his best.
 I characterize this as somewhat “odd” simply because several later films, far better known and admired by his audiences, are simply not as innovative and cinematically brilliant as this early work.

 The story, based on a play by the film’s star, the beautiful Ivor Novello and Constance Collier under the shared alias David L’Estrange, is far less important than Hitchcock’s cinematic telling of it.

 Roddy Berwick (Novello), his school’s star Rugby player, has a flirtatious relationship with a local waitress, Mabel (Annette Benson).
 On one such visit Roddy brings along his school friend, Tim Wakely (Robin Irvine) who takes the relationship with Mabel much further than the dances Roddy engages her in; and soon after the boys are called into the office of the school’s head, where Mabel sits, explaining that she is pregnant and that the father is Roddy, a lie told, in part, because she suspects she can get more financial support from Roddy’s wealthier parents.
 Tim must get a scholarship if he is to go to Oxford.

 As the title suggests, the rest of this film portrays his “downhill” progress, as he works, first in Paris as a bit actor, marries one of the major actresses of the day Julia Fotheringale (Isabel Jeans), suddenly receives a financial windfall from a relative, and loses it through Julia’s extravagant spending.
 She has also continued her affair with her former sleazy boyfriend, matinee star Archie (Ian Hunger).